Vonng/pigsty/docs/PARAM.md

 ## `PG_INSTALL`

-PG Install is responsible for installing PostgreSQL & Extensions.
+This section is responsible for installing PostgreSQL & Extensions.

 If you wish to install a different major version, just make sure repo packages exists and overwrite [`pg_version`](#pg_version) on cluster level.

 ```yaml